TCScrov/JsScrover/README.md

-# JsScratch
+# JsScrover

-JsScratch is a project player in JavaScript and HTML for MIT Scratch.
+JsScrover is an updated version of Truman Kilen's JsScratch.
+It adds ACTUAL SAY BLOCK IMPLEMENTATION and other stuff.